-This set of Biology Multiple Choice Questions & Answers (MCQs) focuses on “Microbes as Biocontrol Agents”.
+This set of Class 12 Biology Chapter 10 Multiple Choice Questions & Answers (MCQs) focuses on “Microbes as Biocontrol Agents”.

 1. What does biocontrol refer to?

 a) Use of biological methods for controlling plant diseases

 b) Use of chemical methods for controlling plant diseases

 c) Use of morphological methods by the plants to control the attack of pathogens

 d) Use of physical methods by the plants to control the attack of pathogens

 Explanation: Biocontrol refers to the use of biological methods for controlling plant diseases and pests.
 Fertilisers of biological origin are of two types-manures and bio-fertilizers.